Cities2Modding/LegacyFlavour/README.md

 Welcome to the GitHub repository for LegacyFlavour, a Cities Skylines 2 mod designed to blend the best of Cities Skylines 1 with the advanced features of Cities Skylines 2.
 Our mod aims to enhance your city-building experience by introducing nostalgic elements and improved functionalities.

-## New Features in v0.0.6
+## New Features in v0.0.7

-### Performance Enhancements and Configuration Saving
+### Performance Improvements and UI Customization
-- **Optimised Performance**: Significant improvements have been made to the overall performance, ensuring a smoother and more efficient user experience.
+- **UI Theme Editor**: Introducing a new UI theme editor with a variety of built-in themes.
+Customize your game's look with ease.
-- **Config Saving**: Enhanced the configuration saving feature, allowing users to easily save and retrieve their settings.
+- **Custom Theme Creation**: Now you can create and save your own custom themes using our advanced color pickers.

-### User Interface Improvements
+- **Accent and Background Accent Customization**: Enhance your game's UI with personalized accent and background colors that change dynamically.
-- **Responsive UI**: The user interface has been refined to be more responsive, providing a more fluid interaction.
+- **Integrated Themes in UI Options**: Newly created themes will be available for preview and selection directly in the UI options screen.

-- **Enhanced Sliders and Colour Pickers**: The sliders and colour pickers have been upgraded for better responsiveness.
-They now react more quickly and accurately to user inputs.
+### Enhanced Game Performance
-- **Sound Effects**: Added engaging sound effects to sliders and colour pickers, enriching the user interaction.
+- **Optimised Performance**: Major improvements in game performance, ensuring smoother and more stable gameplay.

-### New Window Transparency Mode
+- **Bug Fixes**: Addressed and resolved a range of bugs, enhancing game reliability and user experience.

-- **Transparent Window Option**: Introducing a new window transparency mode.
-When using colour pickers, you can now enable a mode that makes the window transparent, offering a more integrated and immersive experience.
+### User Interface Features

-### Bug Fixes
+- **Seamless Theme Integration**: Effortlessly apply and switch between themes within the game’s UI, with immediate visual feedback.
-- Various bug fixes have been implemented to ensure a more stable and reliable application.
+- **Enhanced UI Responsiveness**: Enjoy a more responsive and fluid user interface, tailored for an immersive gaming experience.

 ## Features